justinfagnani/dado/README.md

 Status
 ------

-Dado is a prrof-of-concept.
+Dado is a proof-of-concept.
 It has a few tests, but has not been used in production yet.
 It also has some several limitations due to bugs and missing features in mirrors.